jer-martin/obsidian/ASTRO2/ASTRO2 09-18-23 Lecture 10.md

 - Heavy nuclei are not stable and spontaneously decay at various rates
 	- Example: ${}^{235}_{92}\text{U}$ → ${}^{231}_{90}\text{Th}$ + ${}^{4}_{2}\text{He}$

+- ### What are the variables that affect the planets the most?

 <div style="overflow-x: auto;">
     <table border="1" style="width: 100%; border-collapse: collapse;">
         <thead>